-8.4.
-It should be ensured that personnel deployed for decommissioning of the facility have the necessary training, qualifications and experience for such work.
-These personnel should have a clear understanding of the management system under which they are working to maintain acceptable environmental conditions and to implement the relevant environmental, health and safety standards.
+- 8.4.
+The decommissioning of the facility should contain the following successive steps: dismantling, dry cleaning and further dismantling (for conversion facilities and diffusion enrichment facilities only) and wet cleaning. - 8.5.
+It should be ensured that personnel carrying out the decommissioning of the facility have the necessary training, qualifications and experience for such work.
+These personnel should have a clear understanding of the management system under which they are working to maintain acceptable environmental conditions and to implement the relevant environmental, health and safety standards. - 8.6.
+Paragraphs III.34 and III.35 of Appendix III of Ref.
+[1] establish the requirements for active decommissioning.